 As noted above, many of the BSAI groundfish harvesting sideboards for non-exempt AFA catcher vessels are not opened for directed fishing because the sideboard limits are not large enough to support directed fishing.
 Even at high TACs, these sideboard ratios are not large enough to support directed fishing.
-While TACs may be subject to variation, in the BSAI the Council must set TACs of target species categories to be equal to or less than the 2.0 million metric ton optimum yield cap (see § 679.20(a)(1)(i)(A)).
-Unless there were significant declines in the major BSAI stocks, such as pollock and Pacific cod, it is highly unlikely that the TACs of any of the AFA sideboard species would increase significantly enough to result in a high enough sideboard limit to allow directed fishing.
+While TACs may be subject to variation in the BSAI, the Council must set TACs of target species categories to be equal to or less than the 2.0 million metric ton optimum yield cap (see § 679.20(a)(1)(i)(A)).
+It is highly unlikely that the TACs of any of the AFA sideboard species would increase significantly enough to result in a high enough sideboard limit to allow directed fishing.